Walks on Grand Som (2026 m)

 Possibly the best route to the summit is from the museum at la Correrie, below the monastery.
 This goes up to the col du Frenay on the south ridge, and allows a superb round to be covered which eventually descends into the head of the St. Bruno valley.
 Unfortunately, the Regional Nature Park Authorities have "de-emphasised" this path in favour of muddy tracks which traverse the forest flanks, and care is required in locating the start.

-The other two routes ascend from the other side of the ridge, and also provide a pleasant day's walking, espcially that from les Reyes.
+The other two routes ascend from the other side of the ridge, and also provide a pleasant day's walking, especially that from les Reyes.